basedgod55hjl/CBM-Q_Living_AI_Quantum_Holographic_Crystals/README.md

 ---

-## ðŸ§ª The Discovery: CBM-Q Crystals
+## 🧪 The Discovery: CBM-Q Crystals

 The core breakthrough of **CBM-Q: Living AI Quantum Holographic Crystals** is the **Quantum Holographic Crystal (QHC)**.
 Unlike traditional weights, QHCs are **Quantum Stamped binaries** that use raw vacuum entropy to stabilize neural manifolds.